Etemy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 0-positive_or_negative.c - will assign a random number to the variable n each time it is executed

-</b>File 1-last_digit.c - will assign a random number to the variable n each time it is executed</b>
+File 1-last_digit.c - will assign a random number to the variable n each time it is executed